jfrog/artifactory-user-plugins/download/ExpireFileInRepos/README.md

 ====================================================

 An implementation of the beforeDownloadRequest execution point.
-This plugin causes artifacts (including binaries) to expire and be re-cached when downloaded from a remote repository.
+This plugin causes artifacts (including binaries) to expire and be re-cached when downloaded from a remote/virtual repository.

 ## Features

-To use the plugin, modify the script by adding the names of the remote repositories you wish to expire files in.
+To use the plugin, modify the script by adding the names of the repositories you wish to expire artifacts in.
-The names are to be added to the list 'reposToExpire'
+The names are to be added to the list 'reposToExpire'.
+Note: using this plugin, when downloading artifacts from virtual repositories - artifacts are expired and served from the source repo for all underlying repos

 ## Installation